 Although preferring watches from 12-millimeter to 20-millimeter in diameter, she fell in love with this model, which is presented in an oversized, but slim rose gold (Ref.
 3412401) or white gold (Ref.
 3413401) body whole 39 millimeters in diameter.

 After all, it is that rare example where a larger case serves a certain purpose.
-Featuring a painstakingly crafted tourbillon carriage with mirror-polished bridge and tiny blued screws, as well as sporting an extremely refined decor of its face, the finely crafted dial demands a greater dial opening for us to fully appreciate its beauty.
+Featuring a painstakingly crafted tourbillon carriage with a mirror-polished bridge and tiny blued screws, as well as sporting an extremely refined decor of its face, the finely crafted dial demands a greater dial opening for us to fully appreciate its beauty.

 Crafted in-house and sporting a tourbillon escapement, which is clearly visible at 6 o’clock, this Master Lady Tourbillon Feathers still doesn’t look overly complicated.
 Well, it is a complex mechanism, but it was designed to look as understated as possible in order not to rival the beauty of the timekeeper.